 Terraces in the 4th arrondissement of Paris

-Like every summer, the Péniche Marcounet, which has been freshly renovated, opens its iconic musical terrace at the foot of the Pont Marie.
-The barge puts the spotlight on live music, DJ sets, and sharing cuisine.
-You can settle in on the pallets on the quay to enjoy a concert on the terrace with a nice, somewhat jazzy program.
+Like every summer, the freshly renovated Péniche Marcounet opens its iconic musical terrace, at the foot of Pont Marie.
+The barge puts the spotlight on live music, DJ sets, and sharing-style cuisine.
+You can settle down on the pallets on the dock to enjoy a concert on the terrace with a lovely, slightly jazzy program.

-Regarding food and drinks, the place offers a cocktail menu (priced between 12 € and 14 € with alcohol and 10 € for mocktails) with or without alcohol, wine, beer, and as small things to nibble on, I recommend the signature hot dog with chicken, crispy onions, and sweet yellow mustard (12 €) or the grilled keftas with a méchouia salad (17 €).
-And otherwise for the aperitif, you can also have spreads or small plates to share (between 6 € and 8 €).
+As for food and drinks, the venue offers a cocktail menu (priced between 12 € and 14 € with alcohol and 10 € for mocktails) with or without alcohol, wine, beer, and as for small snacks, I recommend the signature hot dog with chicken, crispy onions, and sweet yellow mustard (12 €) or the grilled keftas with a méchouia salad (17 €).
+And otherwise, for apéritif, you can also grab some spreads or small plates to share (between 6 € and 8 €).

 Tested in 2024 - Invitation